mrcloudchase/averagejoeslab/docs/intro.md

 **Milestone**: Complete an original research project

-**Example for Neural Network Research Path:**
+**The Research Innovation Flywheel in Action:**
-- **Week 9-10**: Design experiments with LeNet-5 (1998) - Apply CNNs to handwritten digit recognition
+- **Week 9-10**: Design experiments to solve the XOR problem you discovered
-- **Week 11-12**: Conduct original research - Compare different architectures, test on new datasets, or explore variations
-- Achieve >95% accuracy on MNIST and document your experimental process
-- Write up findings in a research report format
+- **Research question**: "Can we create a neural network that learns XOR?"
+- **Week 11-12**: Implement a multi-layer perceptron (MLP) to solve XOR
+- **Original contribution**: Even though MLPs were already invented, you're experiencing the research process
+- **Historical note**: This connects to Rumelhart, Hinton & Williams' 1986 backpropagation paper
+- **Research insight**: You've now experienced how limitations drive innovation!

 ### Phase 4: Community Contribution (Weeks 13-16)
 **Contribute to the research community**